Email Warmup

 Definition

-The process of gradually ramping sending volume on a new domain and mailbox so inbox providers build a positive reputation for it.
+The process of gradually increasing sending volume on a new email domain or inbox to build a positive sender reputation before launching cold email campaigns.

 Related concepts